Oil smuggling in Iran: Oil smuggling and the IRGC

 Western security officials and Iranian insiders report that the IRGC now controls up to 50% of all oil leaving Iran.
 In practical terms, the IRGC has extended its control on the oil sector, from overseeing a fleet of secret tankers to running front companies that sell crude abroad.

 The IRGC's Quds Force, its external operations wing, was even allotted oil cargoes by the Iranian state (instead of cash) as early as 2013, reflecting a policy decision to let the IRGC earn its budget through oil sales.

-According to a former U.S. official, when sanctions were reimposed and the National Iranian Oil Company (NIOC) struggled with legal sales, IRGC operatives, adept at smuggling, stepped in to move oil illicitly.
+According to a former U.S. official, when sanctions were reimposed and the National Iranian Oil Company (NIOC) struggled with legal sales, IRGC operatives, adept at smuggling, stepped in to move oil clandestinely.
 Today, the IRGC's dominance in oil smuggling is unprecedented.
 IRGC-linked networks reportedly handle everything from securing crude supply to arranging transport and payment through opaque channels.

 This "shadow economy" directly enriches the IRGC.
 Oil revenues are now often split between the official oil company and the IRGC's channels; one source indicated export earnings are roughly divided evenly between NIOC's trading arm and the IRGC's networks.
 The IRGC sells oil at a discount (several dollars per barrel lower) compared to official Iranian oil, compensating buyers for the legal risk of dealing with a U.S. designated terrorist organization.

 Through these sanctions-busting sales, the IRGC has generated substantial income that funds its operations and proxy forces.
 Intelligence indicates that millions of dollars flowed to Quds Force ventures and allied militias like Hezbollah via these oil deals.